Select Page

 Greg Streets serves as Chief Information Officer at Fresno EOC, leading the creation of tech initiatives aligned with the organization’s strategic plan and culture.
 Born and raised in Southwest Fresno, California, Greg has a deep connection to the community and over 27 years of experience in technology.
 Before his current role in October 2022, he was Fresno EOC’s Information Technology Director for 11 years, overseeing IT operations and strategic initiatives, including the shift to remote and hybrid workspaces during the 2020 pandemic.

 During his tenure, Greg engineered vital technological advances such as upgrading Fresno EOC’s connectivity to fiber optic, switching to cloud-based VoIP services, and streamlining software solutions to reduce costs while continuing to serve Fresno’s most vulnerable populations.
 He has significantly upgraded the agency’s infrastructure, cybersecurity, training tools, and operational platforms.
-He oversees the following departments: Facilities, Information Technology and Navigation Center.
+He oversees the following departments: Facilities and Information Technology.

 Greg values empathy, compassion, and human connection in his work.
 He recently retired from coaching high school basketball after 25 years, including seven years as a varsity coach, leading his team to win three Central Section Valley Championships and one State runner-up.
 His commitment to the community drives him to push boundaries against social injustices.